Adapta-Projects/Adapta-Colorpack/Markdown/MATE/MATE.md

-Preview (It was not possible to take a screenshot with my open)
+Preview (It was not possible to take a screenshot with the menu open)

 <p align="center">
   <img src=MATE.png>